The moment-weight inequality and the Hilbert-Mumford criterion: Introduction

-A central ingredient in the proof is the negative gradient flow of the moment map squared.
-Each $\rG^c$-orbit $ \rG^c(x)\subset X $ is invariant under this flow.
-If the isotropy subgroup $\rG^c_x$ is trivial this gradient flow is conjugate to the negative gradient flow of the {\bf Kempf--Ness function} ${\Phi_x:\rG^c/\rG\to\R}$.
-Even if the isotropy subgroup is not trivial the Kempf--Ness function is Morse--Bott and is convex along geodesics (Theorem~\ref{thm:KNF}); its critical manifold may be empty.
-The Kempf--Ness function is the analogue of the {\bf Mabuchi functional}~\cite{MABUCHI1,MABUCHI2} in K\"ahler--Einstein geometry and the aforementioned weights $w_\mu(x,\xi)$ are the analogues of the {\bf Futaki invariants}~\cite{FUTAKI}.
+Equation~\eqref{eq:KNFLOW} is the negative gradient flow of the {\bf Kempf--Ness function}~${\Phi_x:\rG^c/\rG\to\R}$.
+The homogeneous space~$\rG^c/\rG$ is simply connected and complete with nonpositive sectional curvature, and the Kempf--Ness function is Morse--Bott and is convex along geodesics (Theorem~\ref{thm:KNF}); its critical manifold may be empty.
+Moreover, the {\bf Kempf--Ness Theorem} characterizes the stability conditions in terms of the properties of the Kempf--Ness function (Theorem~\ref{thm:KN}); for example a point~${x\in X}$ is $\mu$-semistable, i.e.\ the closure of its~$\rG^c$-orbit intersects the zero set of the moment map, if and only if the Kempf--Ness function~$\Phi_x$ is bounded below.

+The moment map squared is in general far from being Morse--Bott and may have very complicated critical points.
+However, the aforementioned theorems (Kirwan--Ness Inequality, Ness Uniqueness, Moment Limit Theorem) exhibit a structure of the gradient flow that resembles the stratification by stable manifolds associated to a Morse--Bott function.
+More precisely, an element~${x\in X}$ is a critical point of the moment map squared if it satisfies the equation~${L_x\mu(x)=0}$.
+Critical points come in~$\rG$-orbits and the theorems of Ness and Kirwan--Ness show that the stable manifold of such a critical orbit~$\rG(x)$ is a union of~$\rG^c$-orbits, i.e.\

+This stratification was used by Kirwan~\cite{KIRWAN} to prove that the canonical ring homomorphism~${\kappa:H^*_\rG(X)\to H^*(X\dslash\rG)}$ (called the {\bf Kirwan homomorphism}) from the equivariant cohomology of~$X$ to the cohomology of the Marsden--Weinstein quotient~$X\dslash\rG$ is surjective.
+Kirwan's theorem is not included in our treatment.
+The main motivation for the present book comes from infinite-dimensional analogues of GIT in various areas of geometry.